 Union Day School will provide limited transportation to and from school using cluster stops.
-Available seats will be awarded through a lottery system during the summer.

 Solicitations

 All solicitations are prohibited without the permission of the administration.
 This includes the selling of tickets, candy, the distribution of political materials, the circulation of petitions, etc.